Student Services

 Student Success: Allison Camilucci

-Resource (HS)
+Resource (HS):

-Randy Baird (A-D), Julie Favreau (E-J ), Natalie Henry (K-O), Lisa Kennedy (P-Z )
+Colin Murphy (A-D), Julie Favreau (E-K), Natalie Henry (L-P), Lisa Kennedy (Q-Z )

 Students may start earning their community service house at the beginning of their grade 9 year (the summer before grade 9).
 All students must complete 40 hours of community involvement as a graduation requirement.
 The OCSB website addresses questions about this requirement and provides ideas for volunteer opportunities across the city: Community Service Opportunities.